Skip to content

 In TOPdesk, create a dedicated operator account for the AI integration:

-Tip: don't reuse an existing operator account.
+Tip: do not reuse an existing operator account.
 A dedicated account keeps audit trails clean and you can revoke it anytime without impacting your staff.

 Step 2: Register the webhook endpoint